 With cancer, cells in your body divide uncontrollably.
 This can result in the formation of a tumor.

-Symptoms of cancer may include weight loss, fatigue (lack of energy), skin changes, or a persistent cough.
-But the symptoms may vary depending on the type of cancer you have.
+Symptoms of cancer may include weight loss, fatigue, skin changes, and a persistent cough.
+However, the symptoms may vary depending on the type of cancer you have.
 If you have any persistent or worrisome symptoms, you should talk with your doctor.

 What you can do